-Governmental Activities - Governmental activities increased the City of Fruitland Park's net position by \$1,479,373.
-This was due to increases in charges for services related to increased permitting revenues.
+Governmental Activities - Governmental activities increased the City of Fruitland Park's net position by \$1,595,853.
+This was due to increases in Villages permitting revenues, franchise fees and utility taxes.

-Business-Type Activities - Business-type activities increased the City of Fruitland Park's net position by \$526,198 primarily due to increased impact fee revenue.
+Business-Type Activities - Business-type activities increased the City of Fruitland Park's net position by \$658,152 primarily due to Developer contributions for the Villages, as well as an increase in grant revenues received.